 Based on the outcome of the sensory evaluation, two different crisps were selected for the consumer preference test.
 One hundred and fifty eight consumers evaluated the yam crisps for acceptability.
 Participants were consumers of fried foods and were selected after reading and signing a consent form.
-Three pieces of each of the two yam crisps samples were presented to panelist on a white Styrofoam platter, labeled with a unique 3-digit code.
+Three pieces of each of the two yam crisps samples were presented to panelist on a white styrofoam platter, labeled with a unique 3-digit code.
 Unsalted cracker and water were provided to clean and refresh the palate before evaluating different samples.
-A 7-point Hedonic scale ranging from 1 'dislike very much' to 7 'like very much' was used to rate product acceptability as described by (Stone and Sidel, 2004; Lawless and Heymann, 2010; Rampersad et al., 2003; Hooda and Jood, 2005).
-Consumers were also given the
+A 7-point Hedonic scale ranging from 1 'dislike very much' to 7 'like very much' was used to rate product acceptability as described by [15-18].
+Consumers were also given the option of writing their comments about the two products.
+Following the acceptability test, each consumer was also made to complete a questionnaire of closed ended questions.
+The questionnaire was used to collect information on consumer demography and product acceptability.